-5 Things to Consider When Adding A Second Storey
+5 Things to Consider For Second Storey Additions

 Finally, it’s always good to plan ahead so you don’t overcapitalise.
 Find out how much your house is worth, as well as what is happening in your local market, so you’re completely aware of what your house’s selling price may be.
 A professional appraisal or some taking the time to conduct some in-depth market research should be able to give you a realistic idea of where your budget should be at.

 Thinking about building up?
-Then talk to one of the friendly team at Nexus today about all your second storey extension requirements.
+Then talk to one of the friendly team at Nexus today about all your second storey addition requirements.
 Contact us today!